 Rivers broke new ground at Princeton in 1969, when he was elected to its Board of Trustees.
 He was the first African American ever elected to the Board.
 That same year, the Board selected 22-year-old Brent L. Henry ’69 to join their ranks.
 Together, they became as the first black Trustees Princeton had ever had in more than two centuries.

 Of the four children Rivers has with his wife, Ruth, three attended Princeton: Michael Rivers ’81, Scott Rivers ’83, and Bob Rivers ’86.
 The experiences of Robert Rivers and the rest of the Rivers family remind us of just how much can change in a lifetime, and how a handful of people pressing Princeton to live up to its expressed ideals shaped how the institution understands itself today.
 They are also a reminder that the past is not so far away.
 Rivers still lives in town and still holds the memory of a very different kind of Princeton University, one he helped radically transform.
+In 2016, Princeton awarded Rivers with an honorary Doctor of Humanities degree in recognition of his work toward making the institution more diverse and inclusive.

 Historical Photograph Collection, Campus Life Series (AC112)